jkim10/IR-System/Project2/README.md

-# SpanBERT for Relation Extraction from Web Documents
+# Information Retrieval using ISE
 By Justin Kim(jyk2149) and Mavis Athene U Chen(mu2288)

 ## Files in Submission